bloomberg/chromium.bb/src/services/media_session/controlling_media_playback.md

 C++ class that can be used for simulating a media session in unit tests.
 The [//services/media_session/public/cpp/test](https://cs.chromium.org/chromium/src/services/media_session/public/cpp/test/) directory also contains a number of other useful test utilities.

+# Current Media Session service integrations

+The following clients are integrated with the media session service and expose a media session and request audio focus:

+* content::WebContents
+* ARC++ apps (requires Android Pie)
+* Assistant

 Questions? - Feel free to reach out to beccahughes@chromium.org.